ClinicalCardiovascEngGroup/SSM/README.md

 **************
-### Fo
+### For the developers
-For those of you who which to work on the code directly, here is a small overview of the code architecture:
+For those of you who wish to work on the code directly, here is a small overview of the code architecture:

 ![Code Call Graph](https://github.com/ClinicalCardiovascEngGroup/SSM/blob/master/CodeArchitecture.png)

 ----------------------------------------------------------------------------------------
-### More info on the details of the code, here:
+#### To go further: